My Online Schooling is made possible by a fantastic and friendly team of professionals who are instrumental in our day-to-day operations.

 While they couldn’t be much further apart, our two offices work very closely together.
 We’re all part of one big team, sharing the same passion for teaching and the same dedication for the principles of diversity, transparency and empathy.
 Together, we work to bring the highest standards of education to your child, no matter where they are or what challenges they face.

-Our management staff are on hand throughout the school week, ready to offer support for pupils, parents or anyone interested in learning more about us.
-Meet the members of our Management Team:
+Our office staff are on hand throughout the school week, ready to offer support for pupils, parents or anyone interested in learning more about us.
+Meet the members of our Office Team:

 I’m the Director and founder of My Online Schooling, so as well as overseeing the school’s operations and curricula, I also work on its growth and development.